wayner9/nikola-tesla-alexa/README.md

 Copy everything from the utterances.txt file and paste into the Sample Utterances.
 Click next.
 On the next screen for Endpoint click on HTTPS.
 Pick your region.
 In the box enter the https URL from ngrok which should be the last Forwarding line.
 For example if the line reads:
-"Forwarding    https://ab12cd34.ngrok.io --> localost:5000" then enter this in the box.
+'Forwarding    https://ab12cd34.ngrok.io --> localost:5000' then enter this in the box.
 Press Save or Next and you should now be working.

 Ask Alexa for some info as in "Alexa ask Nikola what is the status of my car".